Edgemoor

 Reports of Committees

-good opportunity to reintroduce the Neighborhood Plan Update Committee would be
+to reintroduce the Neighborhood Plan Update Committee would be in the mail-out

 Representative Reports

-hearing was coming up concerning his challenge of incorrect growth statistics
+Horowitz hearing was coming up concerning his challenge of incorrect growth

-2007 fund-raising calendar for sale and a kick off planned for the New Year on
+has a 2007 fund-raising calendar for sale and a kick off planned for the New

 Closing

-Neighborhood Association Business Meeting to be held from 7-9 on January 11th at Fairhaven
+Business Meeting to be held from 7-9 on January